Twins Hit 3 Homers, Beat Royals 8-4 To Salvage DH Split

 ROYALS MOVES

 Kansas City left fielder Alex Gordon missed the second game to join his wife, who is due to give birth on Monday.
-Infielder Raul Mondesi is replacing Gordon in the lineup while he is gone on paternity leave. … RHP Al Alburquerque was designated for assignment to make room on the roster for Junis.
+Infielder Raul Mondesi replacing Gordon on the roster but was optioned to Triple-A Omaha after the game.
+That means LHP Miguel Almonte, initially the Royals’ 26th active player Sunday, remains on the 25-man roster. … RHP Al Alburquerque was designated for assignment to make room on the roster for Junis.

 TRAINER’S ROOM